devandrepascoa/NN_Scratch/README.md

 Performance of a [784,128,128,10] network for MNIST classification with 0.5 learning rate(I have no patience I know) is at 97% for validation accuracy and 96% for training data accuracy(which means regularization has been properly implemented as it has generalized)

-The start of the program
+The start of the program execution
 ```
       _---~~(~~-_.
     _{        )   )